bchooxg/rtt_questions/README.md

-# rtt_questions
+# RTT Question Bank
-A community sourced question bank of all RTT questions
+A community sourced question bank of all RTT questions.
+This is for motorcycle riders in Singapore who are trying to pass the riding theory test (RTT)

 #### When approaching a green traffic light signal at a junction. you must?